kk7nc/Text_Classification/README.rst

 Slangs and Abbreviations
 -----------------------

 Slangs and abbreviations can cause problems while executing the pre-processing steps.
-An abbreviation  is a shortened form of a word, such as: SVM stand for Support Vector Machine.
-Slang is a version of language that depicts informal conversation or text that has different meaning, such as: "lost the plot", it essentially means that 'they've gone mad'.
+An abbreviation  is a shortened form of a word, such as SVM stand for Support Vector Machine.
+Slang is a version of language that depicts informal conversation or text that has different meaning, such as "lost the plot", it essentially means that 'they've gone mad'.
 Common method to deal with these words is converting them to formal language.

 ---------------
 Noise Removal